Please help us share God's truths and hope in Christ.

 Romans 11:29 For the gifts and calling of God are without repentance.

-Note: This word repentance means, to care afterward, i.e. regret.
-God does not change His feelings toward us, nor does He change His mind about saving us.
-Even if a believer backslides, the gift of eternal life (our justification) will not be take away, nor can the person give it back.
+Note: This word repentance means to “care afterward, i.e., regret.
+God does not change how He feels about us.
+Nor does He change His mind about saving us.
+Even if a believer backslides, the gift of eternal life (our justification) will not be take away.

 Ephesians 5:30 For we [Christians] are [present tense] members of his body, of his flesh, and of his bones.